eclipseyy/FFLRandomizer/README.md

 # FFLRandomizer
 Randomizer for Gameboy game The Final Fantasy Legend (1989).

+Familiarity with the vanilla game is highly recommended, as is often the case with randomizers.

 Windows binary here: https://github.com/eclipseyy/FFLRandomizer/raw/main/randomize_ffl.zip

 Written in Python 3.8 on Windows.
 I haven't tested other platforms.
 There isn't anything Windows-specific in there - pathlib is used for paths, etc - so it might work.
 Could have endianness issues.
 The Windows binary was created using pyinstaller.